flaneurette/OpenShop/README.md

 <a name="Currencies"></a>

 # Currencies
-OpenShop supports 36 different currencies, including Bitcoin.
+OpenShop supports 36 different currencies

 <a name="Storage"></a>